Ethiopia–Kenya relations: Overview

 Ethiopia first established ties with the British colonial administration in the East Africa Protectorate in 1907, when the Ethiopia-Kenya border was initially defined.
 The boundary was further clarified in 1947, and then formally demarcated in 1950–1955.

 In 1954, Ethiopia established an Honorary Consulate General in Kenya, formally establishing ties between it and the colonial administration.

 During Ethiopia's occupation by Italy, Ethiopian forces operated in British Kenyan territory, where they retrieved supplies.
 The Kenyan rebel group Mau Mau also operated within Ethiopian territory during the former's struggle for independence.

 In 1961, while Kenya was still a British colony, Ethiopia appointed its first Ambassador to Kenya.
 Kenya opened an embassy in Addis Ababa six years later.

-In 1964 the two countries signed a defence pact which has remained in force to this date.
+In 1964 the two countries signed a defence pact which has remained in force to this date against Somalia for the Somali inhabited territories currently in Ethiopia and Kenya respectively.

 After Kenya's independence, a Joint Inter-Ministerial Consultative Committee reviewed the boundary between both nations.
 A treaty to this effect was subsequently signed in 1970.